cadizjavier/Dazzle/README.md

 ### CLI commands

-`dazzle -f events.yml` Do the code generation for the events defined on the `events.yml` file.
+`dazzle generate events.yml` Do the code generation for the events defined on the `events.yml` file.

 `dazzle scaffold` Copy all the predefined templates to your project.

-`dazzle validate -f events.yml` Validates that the provided YAML complies with the supported DSL.
+`dazzle validate events.yml` Validates that the provided YAML complies with the supported DSL.

 ### YAML DSL